natl/molecular-docs/docs/overview/macro-anatomy.markdown

 ```
 /chromosome/add cell sphere 200 0 0 0 nm
 ```
-The chromosome shape is sphere.
+The chromosome name is cell, its shape is sphere.
 The radius 200.
 The position :  0 0 0.
 The unit: nm nanometer.

 The arguments for a cylinder are:
 - name cyl radius height x y z unit